 - Arrange for someone to check your house periodically while you are away.
-Stop mail or newspaper delivery. - If you intend to be away for more than two weeks, you may want to consider requesting police surveillance for your house. - Carry an extra set of vehicle and house keys with you on a separate key ring. - Be sure to renew your license if it has expired, or will expire during your trip. - If you are planning to visit other countries, contact the consulate nearest the point at which you plan to enter that country for the specific and most current information (including rules for re-entering the United States).
+Stop mail or newspaper delivery. - If you intend to be away for more than two weeks, you may want to consider requesting police surveillance for your house. - Carry an extra set of vehicle and house keys with you on a separate key ring. - Check that your driver's license is valid.
+Be sure to renew your license in advance if it will expire during your trip. - If you are planning to visit other countries, contact the consulate nearest the point at which you plan to enter that country for the specific and most current information (including rules for re-entering the United States).